macexx/EAP-Controller/README.md

 * The owner of the config directory needs sufficent permissions (UUID 99 / GID 100).
 (For manual configs, backups etc on the host system)
 * Should be run with network "host" or "macvlan", so it can find the AP´s
-* Username and password will be linked to controller (if you restore a backup this will only restore AP,SSID,etc... settings, not the base controller username/pass)
+* Username and password will be linked to controller (if you restore a backup this will only restore AP,SSID,etc... settings, not the base controller username/pass()EAP limitation)
 * Always make an backup of your settings before a new release "EAP controller version"(for a reinstall with same version it´s not necessary)
+* If it dosen´t start make sure there is just one controller on the same subnet (EAP limitataion)
+* This buils is only X86 with TP-Links budeled binaries

 **Change notes**

 * 2018.02.16
 Initial release

+**Next**

+read through license and try to buindle it without mongodb/java to be platform intependant.